-Why should you see a Chiropractor for Nerve Pain before seeing your GP?
-The most common nerve pain in the low back and leg is describe as sciatic pain.
+Why You May Consider Seeing a Chiropractor for Nerve Pain before seeing your GP?
+The most common nerve pain in the low back and leg is describe as “sciatic pain” or “Sciatica.
 Sciatica pain is simply an irritation to the nerves that innervate ones leg.
 Sciatica can be felt as pain that shoots or refers through the buttock and down the leg towards the foot and ankle.

 Nerve Pain Signs & Symptoms